junxit/us-congress-bills-113/metadata.md

 - 2014-09-18 — Senate amendment proposed (on the floor): Amendment SA 3931 proposed by Senator Pryor for Senator Carper.(consideration: CR S5868)
 - 2014-09-18 — Senate amendment submitted
 - 2014-09-18 — The committee substitute as amended agreed to by Unanimous Consent. (text: CR S5865-5868)
+- 2014-09-19 — Message on Senate action sent to the House.
+- 2014-09-19 — Received in the House.
+- 2014-09-19 — Referred to the Committee on Oversight and Government Reform, and in addition to the Committee on Homeland Security, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2014-09-19 — Referred to the Committee on Oversight and Government Reform, and in addition to the Committee on Homeland Security, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.